-Below timberline (on the south side of the Brooks Range), the climate is generally classified as sub-arctic, with exceptionally cold winters far below zero degrees, relatively warm summers, low annual precipitation, and generally high winds.
+On the south side of the Brooks Range below timberline at about 2500 feet, the climate is generally classified as sub-arctic, with exceptionally cold winters far below zero degrees, relatively warm summers, low annual precipitation, and generally high winds.
+Precipitation averages 12-18 inches in the west and 8-12 inches in the east.

 Moving north and across the Continental Divide in the Brooks Range, the northernmost mountain chain in Alaska, the elevational range of the park (1,000 to 8,000+ feet) produces local variations in weather and climate.
-Above timberline, at about 3,000 feet, and on the north side of the Brooks Range, the climate is generally classified as arctic with cooler summers, slightly warmer winters (-20 to 0ºF at higher elevations due to prevailing cold air inversions), even less precipitation, and increased winds, compared to the sub-arctic landscape below and within timberline on the south side of the park.
+On the north side of the Brooks Range above timberline, at about 2,500 feet,, the climate is generally classified as arctic with cooler summers, slightly warmer winters (-20 to 0ºF at higher elevations due to prevailing cold air inversions), even less precipitation, and increased winds, compared to the sub-arctic landscape below and within timberline on the south side of the park.
+Precipitation is extremely light, about 5-10 inches per year, making it essentially an “arctic desert.”

 Generally speaking, winter temperatures range from 0 to -50ºF, the warmth of the sun returns in March, rivers are usually free of ice and runnable in mid-June, snow and freezing conditions happen in every month of the year, and the first significant snows return to the mountain slopes in late-August, blanketing them by mid-September.
 Always be prepared for colder-than-expected conditions.